the-lizard-king/spotify-artist-dash/README.md

 # SPOTIFY ARTIST DASHBOARD

-Displays the name of the artist that the user is currently listening too.
+Software to create a fullscreen dashboard that displays the name of the artist that a spotify user is currently listening to.